Gladys Sandford: Adult life

 From March to July 1927 she and a (non-driving) companion, Stella Christie, completed a 10,000 mile (16,093 km) car journey from Sydney to Perth, Darwin, Adelaide and back to Sydney, in a 1926 Essex 6 coach.
 The route had been planned to copy Francis Birtles' trip from Adelaide to Darwin, however floods and road conditions meant the itinerary had to be adapted as they travelled.
+The pair also crossed paths with fellow motoristes Jean Beatson and Kathleen Gardiner (also touring Australia by car that year), and together they disrupted the Overland Telegraph Line to bring assistance.

 In December 1928, in Sydney, she divorced, Frederick Esk Sandford, only days before he died after a car accident near Glenrowan, Victoria.

 In 1929 Sandford settled in Sydney.
 During World War II she worked as a censor for the Army; she also founded the Women's Transport Corps, a group of almost 400 members who underwent training in driving and car maintenance.
 After the war finished, Sandford ran a poultry farm before taking a job with the Department of Repatriation.
 In 1956 she retired and moved into the War Veterans' Home in Narrabeen.
 She became a vice-president of the Sydney branch of the New Zealand Returned Soldiers' Association, and visited sick and distressed soldiers and their families.
 She died on 24 October 1971 at the Repatriation General Hospital, Concord.

 In 2016, war historian Glyn Harper and illustrator Jenny Cooper published a children's book about Sandford's life, entitled Gladys Goes to War.